mraerino/hacknow/README.md

 Utility for automation of project directories and switching workspaces based on the GitHub directory structure - `User/Project`

+This is a RIIR for fun of [mraerino/hacknow](https://github.com/mraerino/hacknow).

 ## Functionality

 - Directory structure: `<projects-dir>/<user>/<repo>`